Middle ear barotrauma

-Middle ear barotrauma can also be caused by shock waves and blows to the external ear, particularly in water, and large or fast changes in altitude.
+Middle ear barotrauma can also be caused by shock waves and blows to the external ear, particularly in water, and large or fast changes in altitude or local environment pressurisation.

 Classification

 Deformation stress trauma caused by externally applied (environmental) pressure differences on the middle ear.

 Signs and symptoms

-Localised pain in one or both ears while the eardrums are stretched, which may be partly relieved if the eardrum ruptures, followed by longer term dull pain in the injured ears,and possible hearing loss.
+Localised pain in one or both ears while the eardrums are stretched, which may be partly relieved if the eardrum ruptures, followed by longer term dull pain in the injured ears, and possible hearing loss.